massgov/mayflower-patternlab/docs/deploy.md

 1. On GitHub, navigate to your Mayflower fork's repository.
 1. Under your repository name, click the Settings tab.
+1. From the Settings tab, scroll down to the Github Pages section.
-1. Use the Select source drop-down menu to select `gh-pages` as your GitHub Pages publishing source.
+1. Under Source, use the drop-down menu to select `gh-pages` as your GitHub Pages publishing source.
 (You must have a `gh-pages` branch present for this option show)
 1. Click Save.

 You should now be able to see the work that you just deployed at `http://<your-github-username>.github.io/mayflower`!